 Flask is a web development framework written in Python.
 A framework is something that helps to frame or arrange a website in the right way.
-I’ve started diving deep into Flask today.
-So, I’ll try to help you learn this framework by writing simple tutorials from what I’ve learned.

 This article is an introduction to the Flask framework.
 In this one, we will create a simple web application in Flask to print ‘hello world’ on the screen.
 We will also learn how to work with HTML files or templates in Flask.